booyaa/booyaa.github.io/_drafts/2017-003X-alexandria-plsql-utility-library.md

 - This has been tested on 12c r1, I imagine it should still work for 11G.
 - `SCHEMA_ALEX_INSTALL` - This is the schema you have created that will host the Alexandria library.
+- Using SQLPlus or [Oracle SQL Developer](http://www.oracle.com/technetwork/developer-tools/sql-developer/overview/index.html) (in SQLPlus mode)
+- Script have installed to a path that SQLPlus can find

 ### Installation instructions